If you can’t stay young, you can at least stay immature.Red Green

 The word is almost always spelled “Ryoba” in the English-language alphabet, but the “o” in “Ryo,” in this case, is actually pronounced a little longer.
 When I was young man first learning the Japanese language on Shikoku Island, the convention was to express this longer pronunciation by adding a straight line over the letter “o” to look like “ō”, but with the wide use of computers nowadays, the trend seems to have shifted to adding a “u” after the “o,” which is perfectly consistent with how it’s written phonetically in Japanese (りょうば ).
 But I digress.

-Being double-edged, the Ryoba has a set of rip teeth on one edge and cross-cut teeth on the other.
+Being double-edged, the Ryoba has a set of progressive rip teeth (becoming gradually larger towards the tip) on one edge and cross-cut teeth on the other.
 It is a relatively recent invention, first appearing around 1897, instantly gaining tremendous popularity throughout Japan.

 While the invention of cross-cut teeth is at least several hundred years old, archaeologists and researchers have postulated that they are a recent development, at least in Japan.